BobbyJ0nes/cci_web_dev_port/SUBMISSION.md

 ## ai use (overall statement)

-pi (anthropic's coding agent) was used throughout this portfolio as a discussion partner, reference-book shortcut, and refactor assistant. every weekly writeup contains a specific ai disclaimer describing how it was used for that piece. all creative writing — orion's prose, the
+pi (agent harness w/ various models) was used throughout this portfolio as a discussion partner, reference-book shortcut, and refactor assistant. every weekly writeup contains a specific ai disclaimer describing how it was used for that piece. all creative writing — orion's prose, the